 Is OOSH eco tableware biodegradable?

 All materials and chemical compounds will biodegrade over time, be it 1 day or 1000 years, yes including petroleum based plastic.
-A discussion of biodegradability can never be complete without an analysis on the totality of its biodegradation and its associated timeline.
-A meaningful stretch for biodegradability should ideally be 2 years or less for the case of eco friendly packaging.
-OOSH Generation 3 eco tableware can achieve this objective and will be introduced to the market in due course after further pilot tests.
+A discussion of biodegradability can never be complete without an analysis on the environmental factors surrounding the process and its associated timeline.
+Environmental factors such as the availability of inorganic nutrients, the presence of multiple substrates, the redox environment, substrate concentration, temperature, water activity and the adaptive response of the microorganisms.
+Assuming all conditions are favourable, a meaningful stretch for biodegradability should ideally be 2 years or less.
+OOSH Generation 3 eco tableware can achieve this objective and will be introduced to the markets in due course.
 Generation 1 and 2 biobased bioplastics biodegrades as well but since biodegradation takes more than 2 years, no accreditation is sought relative to its more advanced counterparts.